terra-money/docs/docs/migration/exchange-migration.md

 ## Branding

-The old chain will be branded to Luna classic.
+The old chain will be branded Terra Classic.
 The new chain will assume the name "Terra."

 ### Naming convention: